HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 # Comments in WCM

-Starting from CF213, the product contains a new solution for the ability for users to leave comments for Web Content Manager (WCM).
+Starting from CF213, the product contains a new solution that allows users to leave comments for Web Content Manager (WCM).
 These comments can be used in Intranet scenarios or in controlled settings allowing external comments.

-This page describes how to enable and configure or disable the solution.
+This page describes how to enable, configure, and disable the solution.

 ## Overview